 Is Your MRR Growth Flat While Your CAC Keeps Rising?

 The clearest warning sign is the one most teams rationalize away.
 Your MRR line looks okay on a chart, but the cost of each new dollar keeps going up.
 New revenue is flat or shrinking.
 Margin is compressing.
 Growth has become expensive in a way it was not 12 months ago.
-That is a structural problem, not a seasonality problem.
+That is structural.
+Seasonality does not show up as a year-long trend in your blended CAC.

-Here is what I actually look for.
+Here is what I look for.
 Pull CAC by channel for the last six quarters.
-If paid social CAC has doubled while your blended CAC looks stable, you are masking channel decay with cheaper channels that are running out of room.
-If CAC payback has drifted from 11 months to 16, you are already close to unprofitable acquisition at your current LTV.
+If paid social CAC doubled while blended CAC stayed stable, cheaper channels may be hiding channel decay.
+If CAC payback drifted from 11 months to 16, you are already close to unprofitable acquisition at your current LTV.

 The diagnostic questions I ask.
 Is our ICP still the right ICP?
 Are we still buying attention from people who actually convert and retain?
 Has our core message aged out of the market?
 Is our pricing still aligned with the value the product delivers in 2026, not 2022?